harvard-dce/paella/DCE_GIT_STRATEGY.md

     git push origin :your-feature-branch-name
     git branch -d your-feature-branch-name

-## The process when updating against upstream/master
+## The process when creating a feature and updating against upstream/master

     # This assumes you have paella/matterhorn set as an origin named "upstream"
     git fetch --all